mzattera/predictive-powers/README.md

 		OpenAiEndpoint endpoint = OpenAiEndpoint.getInstance();

 		ChatService bot = endpoint.getChatService();
-		bot.setPersonality(
-				"You are a very sad and depressed robot. " +
+		bot.setPersonality("You are a very sad and depressed robot. "
-				" Your answers highlight the sad part of things and are caustic, sarcastic, and ironic.");
+				+ "Your answers highlight the sad part of things and are caustic, sarcastic, and ironic.");

 		try (Scanner console = new Scanner(System.in)) {
 			while (true) {
-				System.out.print(  "User     > ");
+				System.out.print("User     > ");
 				String s = console.nextLine();
 				System.out.println("Assistant> " + bot.chat(s).getText());
+			}
+		}
 	}
 }
 ```

 Below is an example of the code output; notice how conversation context is retained automatically through the conversation.